Tsmith5151/data-science-handbook/docs/html/_sources/book/databases/datatypes.md.txt

   in YAML, as opposed to JSON, which uses brackets and braces.

 ### Parquet
-- Default data source in Spark
-- Open-source columnar file format that offers I/O optimization such as data compression, which gives quick access to data columns for querying.
+- Open-source columnar file format that provides I/O optimization such as data compression, which gives quick access to data columns for querying.

-**Directory Structure:**
-- Data Files, metadata, number of compressed files, and some status files.

-**Avro**
-- Uses by Kafka for message serialization and deserialization.
-Direct mapping to JSON, and very quick/efficient.

-**Dynamic Allocation**
+- Columnar storage is designed to bring efficiency compared to row-based files like CSV.
+When querying, columnar storage you can skip over the non-relevant data very quickly.
+- With columnar storage, aggregation queries are less time consuming compared to row-oriented databases.
+- This way of storage has translated into hardware savings and minimized latency for accessing data.

+**<span class="label label-success">Advantages</span>**
+- Parquet has helped reduce storage requirements by at least one-third on large datasets, in addition, it greatly improved scan and deserialization time which ultimately reduces the overall costs.
+- Parquet is a columnar file format, which means that it can be used to store data in a more efficient way than CSV.

+### Dynamic Allocation
   - The Spark driver can request more or fewer compute resources as the demand of large workflows.
 If workflows vary in their demands for compute capacity then Dynamic Allocation could be an option (e.g. streaming data).
-  - **Example of settings: **
+  - **Example of settings:**
-    - spark.dynamicAllocation.enabled true
+    - `spark.dynamicAllocation.enabled true`
-    - spark.dynamicAllocation.minExecutors 2
+    - `spark.dynamicAllocation.minExecutors 2`
 - Must configure spark executors’ memory allocation
   - **Default**:
     - Execution memory: 60%